 Loopback Interface Overview

-The Internet Protocol (IP) specifies a loopback network with the (IPv4) address
+The Internet Protocol (IP) defines a loopback network with the (IPv4) address

-) to represent the loopback facility.
-Any traffic that a
+(lo0) to represent the loopback facility.
+Traffic sent on the

-computer program sends on the loopback network is addressed to the same computer.
-The
+loopback network is addressed to the same computer.
+Common loopback addresses are

-A network device also includes an internal loopback interface
+A network device has an internal loopback interface (lo0.16384) with a

 Junos OS Evolved supports two different filters to control the flow of local packets: one for network control traffic (loopback traffic) and one for management traffic.
 For additional information, see Top Differences Between Junos OS Evolved and Junos OS.